krivard/codalab-worksheets-wiki/Dev_Configure-CodaLab-for-Development.md

 ## Start the worker roles
-In order to test competitions and bundles locally, you'll need to run the worker roles.
+In order to test competitions and bundles locally, you'll need to run the compute worker roles.
+There are two `worker.py` scripts that you will need to run.

-1. Change to the `\codalabtools\compute` directory.
+1. Open a command prompt and activate your CodaLab virtual environment.
-1. Start the compute worker locally:
+1. Start the first compute worker:

     ```
+    python codalab\worker.py
+    ```

+1. Open a *second* command prompt and activate your CodaLab virtual environment.
+1. Start the second compute worker:

+    ```
-    python worker.py
+    python codalabtools\compute\worker.py
     ```